 brew install [email protected]

 Keep in mind that, the given old version may or may not be available.
-So in such case you have to rely on the manual installation as describe in the following blocks.
+So in such a case, you have to rely on the manual installation as described in the following blocks.

 Install Apache Flink on Mac OS Manually